Boston is a top tourist destination in the United States. It offers history, culture, sports, and even shopping opportunities for visitors to explore.

-- The Hacock-Clark House- Paul Reveres Destination.
+- The Hancock-Clark House- Paul Reveres Destination.
 (1 Bedford St)

-- Munroe Taver-Museum of the redcoats (1332 Massachusetts Ave.)
+- Munroe Tavern-Museum of the redcoats (1332 Massachusetts Ave.)

-- Battle Green- The shot heard round the world.
+- Battle Green- The shot heard around the world.
 The first shots were fired on April 19, 1775, starting the American Revolutionary War

 Located at 36 Hancock St

-The inside of the Buckman Tavern looks exactly as it did when the Lexington militiamen were there waiting for the British troops to arrive.
-I noticed the bullet hole that was made by a British musket in the front door as soon as I arrived, and I quickly learned that John Buckman was the owner of this tavern on that fateful day.
+The inside of Buckman Tavern looks exactly as it did when the Lexington militiamen were waiting for the British troops to arrive.
+I noticed the bullet hole that was made by a British musket in the front door, and I learned that John Buckman was the owner of the tavern.
 His picture hangs on a wall inside the tavern today.

 House of Seven Gables